DETAILED ACTION

 Claims 1-6 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.
 The paragraphs below provide rationales for the rejection.
 The rationales are based on the multi-step subject matter eligibility test outlined in MPEP 2106.

 Step 1 of the eligibility analysis involves determining whether a claim falls within one of the four enumerated categories of patentable subject matter recited in 35 USC 101.
 (See MPEP 2106.03(I).)
 That is, Step 1 asks whether a claim is to a process, machine, manufacture, or composition of matter.
 (See MPEP 2106.03(II).)
-Referring to the pending claims, the “device” of claims 1-5 constitutes a machine under 35 USC 101, and the “method” of claim 6 constitutes a machine under the statute.
+The “device” of claims 1-5 constitutes a machine under 35 USC 101, and the “method” of independent claim 6 constitutes a process under the statute.
 Accordingly, claims 1-6 meet the criteria of Step 1 of the eligibility analysis.
 The claims, however, fail to meet the criteria of subsequent steps of the eligibility analysis, as explained in the paragraphs below.

 The next step of the eligibility analysis, Step 2A, involves determining whether a claim is directed to a judicial exception.
 (See MPEP 2106.04(II).)
 This step asks whether a claim is directed to a law of nature, a natural phenomenon (product of nature) or an abstract idea.
 (See id.)
 Step 2A is a two-prong inquiry.
 (See MPEP 2106.04(II)(A).)
 Prong One and Prong Two are addressed below.